jlevy/kmd/kmd/docs/markdown/topics/a5_tips_for_use_with_other_tools.md

 So alongside Kmd, I've begun to build a new terminal app, **Kyrm**, that has the features we would want in a modern command line, such as clickable links and commands, tooltips, and image support.
-Kmd also takes advantage of this support by embedding OSC8 links.
+Kmd also takes advantage of this support by embedding OSC 8 links.
 It is *so* much nicer to use.
 I'd like feedback so please [message me](https://twitter.com/ojoshe) if you'd like to try it out an early dev version!